Stillpoint-Software/hyperbee.expressions/docs/index.md

     * `AwaitExpression`: An expression that represents an await operation.
     * `AsyncBlockExpression`: An expression that represents an asynchronous code block.

+* **Yield Expressions**
+    * `YieldExpression`: An expression that represents a yield return or break statement.
+    * `EnumerableBlockExpression`: An expression that represents an enumerable code block.

 * **Using Expression**
     * `UsingExpression`: An expression that automatically disposes IDisposable resources.